dotnet/docs-maui/docs/user-interface/controls/webview.md

 webView.Source = new UrlWebViewSource { Url = uri.ToString() };
 ```

 In this example, a single `Cookie` is added to the `CookieContainer` object, which is then set as the value of the `WebView.Cookies` property.
-When the  `WebView` sends a web request to the specified URL, the cookie is sent with the request.
+When the  <xref:Microsoft.Maui.Controls.WebView> sends a web request to the specified URL, the cookie is sent with the request.

 ## Invoke JavaScript

-`WebView` includes the ability to invoke a JavaScript function from C# and return any result to the calling C# code.
+<xref:Microsoft.Maui.Controls.WebView> includes the ability to invoke a JavaScript function from C# and return any result to the calling C# code.
 This interop is accomplished with the `EvaluateJavaScriptAsync` method, which is shown in the following example:

 ```csharp
 Entry numberEntry = new Entry { Text = "5" };